robinrendle/robinrendle.com/_posts/2020-08-23-an-astronomical-clunk.md

 But then there are the other times.
 The ones where I have an idea, jot it down with Codepen, and send the link to a pal to see what they think.
 Or there are those rare and special moments when a stranger emails me with a link to a doc or a project they’re working on—websites about books or books about design or random fonts wrenched out of the aether.

-It’s these moments where the web holds up to its original promise; the web standards, the infrastructure, the open web.
+It’s these moments when the web holds up to its original promise; the web standards, the infrastructure, the open web.
 With eyes wide open I watch as this beige suite of specifications link together until they’re like constellations out of stars in the sky.
-It all makes snese.
-But it’s not just the technologies that fit together, it’s the skills, too.
-When design, writing, and coding can all be seen as the same thing, just from different angles.
+It all begin to makes sense.
+But it’s not just the technologies that fit together in these moments, it’s the skills, too.
+When I’m excited about design, and writing, and coding all at the same time, and when each of them can be seen as the same thing, just from different angles.

-There’s this feeling when this happens; an immensely satisfying _clunk_ inside me.
+There’s this feeling when this happens; an immensely satisfying _clunk_.

 ---